fankershuaideyi/251-Assignment1-2022-YIfan-Qiu-Fangxiao-Cui/README.md

 ### Producer Introduction:

-​           Yifan Qiu from Hebut
+​           Yifan Qiu from Hebut Important commit IDs: really final version, Add printer, modifypdf, but not limited to these three

-​           Fangxiao Cui from Hebut
+​           Fangxiao Cui from Hebut Important commit IDs: 10.2 vesion1.1, search, openmore, but not limited to these three